MaisaaAhmadAli/Stock-Tracker/README.md

 Contributions to the stock tracker project are welcome!
 If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.
 Please follow the existing code style and guidelines.

-## License

-The stock tracker project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code for personal or commercial purposes.